 I love my hands.
 I am very (VERY) vain about them.
 They are big and long-fingered, and men who are smart enough to compliment me on them get high marks (really, anyone who compliments me on them gets high marks).
 They aren’t however, a helpful size and shape to excel at typing on the phone.
 And, naturally, so much of my communication these days is about typing on my phone.

 This morning, my friend told me that she has finally decided to leave the position she has hated for years and start looking for something new.
 This is fabulous, and I can’t wait to see what she does next.
-But, instead of have a great conversation about that, my thumbs decided our time would be better spent with me making nautical references.
+But, instead of having a great conversation about that, my thumbs decided our time would be better spent with me making nautical references.
 Maybe she’ll be happy as a jib hunter.
 Seems like a waste of both of her masters degrees, but we all need to follow our passions …

 It’s the 14th annual Slice of Life Story Challenge!